 How much is bookkeeping for a small business?

 I charge a $350 onboarding fee to get started.
 This includes all the setup work and consulting to learn about your business processes.
-Monthly bookkeeping for small businesses averages $240/month.
-Basic monthly bookkeeping for self-employed entrepreneurs averages $150/month.
+Monthly bookkeeping for small businesses averages $295/month.
+Basic monthly bookkeeping for self-employed entrepreneurs averages $175/month.
 Packages can be easily customized to fit your needs.
 Additional services are billed at $45/hour/

 Why bookkeeping is hard for small business owners?